lifelib-dev/lifelib/makedocs/source/projects/nestedlife.rst

-**nestedlife** is a project template to build the same annual projection model of basic traditional life policies as :py:mod:`simplelife <simplelife.simplelife>`, but at each projection step, a nested projection going forward from the step is carried out.
+**nestedlife** is a project template to build the same annual projection model of basic traditional life policies as :mod:`simplelife`, but at each projection step, a nested projection going forward from the step is carried out.
 The outer and nested projections shares the same base assumptions, but the assumptions of the nested projections can be adjusted based on how